VincentZhangZYJ/netflix-like/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run ###npm install to install all Dependencies first, then:

 ### `npm start`